nuxsmin/sysMonDash/README.md

 ### Installation

-You need to have a running PHP webserver and setup the MK livestatus plugin o Zabbix API in the monitoring server.
+You need to have a running PHP webserver and setup the MK livestatus plugin or Zabbix API in the monitoring server.

 Download the application from https://github.com/nuxsmin/sysMonDash and unpack it in the public webserver root.